-Sarah has written extensively on architectural and garden history, including articles on the Victorian fern craze for the Victorian Society Journal, National Trust magazine, Country Life, The English Garden and Heritage magazine.
+Sarah has written extensively on architectural and garden history, including articles on the Victorian fern craze for publications such as the Victorian Society Journal, National Trust magazine, Country Life, The English Garden, Heritage, Homes and Antiques, and Devon Life.

 In this beautifully designed and illustrated book Sarah traces the story of Pteridomania, from the invention of the Wardian case, through tales of fern forays, to the creation of verdant ferneries in private homes and gardens.
 She also reveals the extent of the craze in mainstream Victorian and Edwardian society by describing the incredible variety of public places where it was considered appropriate to erect a fernery.
 And along the way she introduces some of the authors, nurserymen, designers and colourful characters such as the ‘Itinerant Fern Vendor’, who were associated with fern mania.